Unveiling Halliburton Co (HAL)'s Value: Is It Really Priced Righ

-With a daily gain of 2.54% and a substantial 3-month gain of 35.5%, Halliburton Co (HAL, Financial) remains a noteworthy contender in the stock market.
-The company's Earnings Per Share (EPS) stands at a solid 2.72.
-But the question remains, is the stock fairly valued?
-In this analysis, we delve into the intrinsic value of Halliburton Co (HAL) and its financial performance to answer this question.
-Let's dive in.
+On September 04, 2023, Halliburton Co (HAL, Financial) stock recorded a daily gain of 3.08%, contributing to a 3-month gain of 33.38%.
+The company's Earnings Per Share (EPS) stands at 2.72.
+But is the stock fairly valued?
+This comprehensive analysis seeks to answer this question and provide valuable insights into Halliburton Co's intrinsic value.

 Understanding the GF Value

-The GF Value is a proprietary measure that represents the current intrinsic value of a stock.
-It is derived from historical trading multiples, a GuruFocus adjustment factor based on the company's past performance and growth, and future business performance estimates.
-The GF Value Line provides an overview of the fair value that the stock should ideally trade at.
-If the stock price is significantly above the GF Value Line, it is overvalued, and its future return is likely to be poor.
-On the contrary, if it is significantly below the GF Value Line, its future return will likely be higher.
+The GF Value is an exclusive measure of a stock's intrinsic value.
+It's computed based on historical trading multiples, a GuruFocus adjustment factor grounded on past performance and growth, and future business performance estimates.
+The GF Value Line on our summary page provides an overview of the fair value at which the stock should ideally trade.
+If the stock price significantly deviates from the GF Value Line, it's likely to be overvalued or undervalued, influencing its future return.

-Given that Halliburton Co's stock is fairly valued, the long-term return of its stock is likely to be close to the rate of its business growth.
+According to GuruFocus Value calculation, Halliburton Co (HAL, Financial) appears to be fairly valued.
+This implies that the long-term return of its stock is likely to align closely with the rate of its business growth.

 Link: These companies may deliever higher future returns at reduced risk.

-Investing in profitable companies, especially those demonstrating consistent profitability over the long term, poses less risk.
-Halliburton Co has been profitable 5 over the past 10 years.
-With an operating margin of 17.06%, Halliburton Co ranks better than 63.81% of 967 companies in the Oil & Gas industry.
-GuruFocus ranks the profitability of Halliburton Co at 6 out of 10, indicating fair profitability.
+Investing in profitable companies carries less risk, especially those demonstrating consistent profitability over the long term.
+Halliburton Co has been profitable 5 years over the past 10 years.
+With revenues of $22.40 billion and Earnings Per Share (EPS) of $2.72 in the past 12 months, its operating margin of 17.06% is better than 63.77% of 966 companies in the Oil & Gas industry.
+GuruFocus ranks Halliburton Co's profitability as fair.

-One of the most crucial factors in the valuation of a company is growth.
-Companies that grow faster create more value for shareholders, especially if that growth is profitable.
-The average annual revenue growth of Halliburton Co is -4.4%, which ranks worse than 76.64% of 852 companies in the Oil & Gas industry.
-However, the 3-year average EBITDA growth is 45.5%, ranking better than 80.97% of 825 companies in the Oil & Gas industry.
+Growth is a crucial factor in a company's valuation.
+Halliburton Co's 3-year average revenue growth rate is worse than 76.62% of 851 companies in the Oil & Gas industry.
+However, its 3-year average EBITDA growth rate is 45.5%, ranking better than 81.02% of 822 companies in the same industry.

 ROIC vs WACC

-Another way to evaluate a company's profitability is to compare its return on invested capital (ROIC) with the weighted cost of capital (WACC).
-The ROIC measures how well a company generates cash flow relative to the capital it has invested in its business.
-The WACC is the rate that a company is expected to pay on average to all its security holders to finance its assets.
-Ideally, the ROIC should be higher than the WACC.
-For the past 12 months, Halliburton Co's ROIC is 17.25, and its cost of capital is 10.62.
+Comparing a company's return on invested capital (ROIC) and the weighted average cost of capital (WACC) offers another perspective on its profitability.
+For the past 12 months, Halliburton Co's ROIC is 17.25, and its WACC is 10.72.

 Conclusion

-Overall, Halliburton Co (HAL, Financial) stock is believed to be fairly valued.
+In summary, Halliburton Co (HAL, Financial) appears to be fairly valued.
 The company's financial condition is fair, and its profitability is fair.
-Its growth ranks better than 80.97% of 825 companies in the Oil & Gas industry.
+Its growth ranks better than 81.02% of 822 companies in the Oil & Gas industry.
 To learn more about Halliburton Co stock, you can check out its 30-Year Financials here.